 Nothing tastes better than coming in from a frigid January day with frozen feet inside of snow boots to have a brimming bowl of vegan baked potato soup.

-A picnic sandwich is better on a mountaintop in the middle of a long hike.
+A vegetable sandwich is better on a mountaintop in the middle of a long hike.

 And a hearty vegan breakfast burrito tastes best before the sun has lit up the horizon, and the rest of the city slumbers.

 As I’ve written before on my blog, for over a decade I was a touring children’s theatre artist.
 I’d go to schools and perform plays for kids, bringing them up on stage to act out parts in the show.

 It was a wonderful job.
 But it didn’t come without its flaws.

 One of those flaws was that the shows often started first thing in the morning.
 The schools that we traveled to were scattered all around the Southland, sometimes as deep as San Diego or as far north as Santa Barbara.